 Rabies can be prevented by adopting safe habits.

-Be careful when you are around wild or domestic animals in order to avoid being bitten or having contact that can spread rabies.
+Be careful when you are around animals in order to avoid being bitten and having contact that can spread rabies.
 This is the simplest way to prevent rabies.
 Here are a few tips to follow:

 - Never touch a bat that is alive or dead.

-- Do no touch the carcass of a dead or sick animal with your bare hands.
-If you do it involuntarily, wash your hands immediately.
+- Do no touch a dead or sick animal with your bare hands.
+If you do it involuntarily, wash your hands with soap immediately.

-- Do not let your pets roam.
-Keep dogs in a safe place, tied up or on a leash.
+- Keep dogs in a place that is protected from wild animals, either tied up or on a leash.

-- If you see stray animals, inform your municipality.
+- If you see stray animals, inform your municipality quickly.

-- If an animal bites your pet, consult a veterinarian.
+- If an animal bites your pet, consult a veterinarian quickly.
 Avoid touching your pet, and wear gloves to protect yourself.
 Indeed, the fresh saliva of the animal that did the biting could be on your pet’s fur or wound.

 - Do not care for or adopt orphaned wild animals, even if they seem harmless.
 In addition to being illegal, adopting wild animals puts you at risk of various diseases.

-If you own a pet, such as a cat or dog, it is highly recommended that you get it vaccinated against rabies, whether it goes outdoors or not.
-The vaccine effectively protects domestic animals and reduces the risk of spreading rabies from animals to humans.
+If you own a pet, such as a cat or a dog, it is strongly recommended that you have them vaccinated against rabies, starting at 3 months of age, whether or not they go outdoors.
+Vaccination gives pets full protection against rabies and reduces the risk of the virus spreading between animals and from animals to humans.

 Vaccinating farm animals